Schumer: Trump impeachment trial to begin week of Feb. 8

-WASHINGTON (AP) — Opening arguments in the Senate impeachment trial for Donald Trump on the charge of incitement of insurrection for the Capitol riot will begin the week of Feb.
-8.
+WASHINGTON (AP) — Opening arguments in the Senate impeachment trial for Donald Trump over the Capitol riot will begin the week of Feb.
+8, the first time a former president will face such charges after leaving office.

-Senate Majority Leader Chuck Schumer announced the schedule late Friday after reaching an agreement with Republicans.
+Senate Majority Leader Chuck Schumer announced the schedule Friday evening after reaching an agreement with Republicans, who had pushed for a delay to give Trump a chance to organize his legal team and prepare a defense on the sole charge of incitement of insurrection.

-Under the timeline, the House will transmit the impeachment article against Trump late Monday, with initial proceedings Tuesday.
+The February start date also allows the Senate more time to confirm President Joe Biden’s Cabinet nominations and consider his proposed $1.9 trillion COVID relief package — top priorities of the new White House agenda that could become stalled during trial proceedings.

-From there, Trump’s legal team will have time to prepare the case before opening arguments begin in February.
+“We all want to put this awful chapter in our nation’s history behind us,” Schumer said about the deadly Jan.
+6 Capitol siege by a mob of pro-Trump supporters.

-House Speaker Nancy Pelosi will send the article of impeachment against Donald Trump to the Senate on Monday, triggering the start of the former president’s trial on a charge of “incitement of insurrection” in the deadly Jan.
-6 riot at the Capitol.
+“But healing and unity will only come if there is truth and accountability.
+And that is what this trial will provide.”

-Senate Democratic leader Chuck Schumer announced Pelosi’s intentions Friday for the quick trial, rebuffing Republicans’ proposal to push the proceedings to mid-February to give Trump more time to prepare his case.
-Schumer said there will be “a full trial,” and “it will be a fair trial.”
+House Speaker Nancy Pelosi will send the article of impeachment late Monday, with senators sworn in as jurors Tuesday.
+But opening arguments will move to February.

-Unlike any in history, Trump’s impeachment trial would be the first of a U.S. president no longer in office, an undertaking that his Senate Republican allies argue is pointless, and potentially even unconstitutional.
-Democrats say they have to hold Trump to account, even as they pursue new President Joe Biden’s legislative priorities, because of the gravity of what took place — a violent attack on the U.S. Congress aimed at overturning an election.
+Trump’s impeachment trial would be the first of a U.S. president no longer in office, an undertaking that his Senate Republican allies argue is pointless, and potentially even unconstitutional.
+Democrats say they have to hold Trump to account, even as they pursue Biden’s legislative priorities, because of the gravity of what took place — a violent attack on the U.S. Congress aimed at overturning an election.

-The urgency to hold Trump responsible is somewhat complicated by Democrats’ simultaneous need to get Biden’s government in place and start quick work on his coronavirus aid package.
-The trial could halt Senate work on those priorities.
+The urgency for Democrats to hold Trump responsible was complicated by the need to put Biden’s government in place and start quick work on his coronavirus aid package.

 “The more time we have to get up and running … the better,” Biden said Friday in brief comments to reporters.

-A trial delay could appeal to some Democrats, as it would give the Senate more time to confirm the Cabinet and debate the new round of coronavirus relief.
+Republicans were eager to delay the trial, putting distance between the shocking events of the siege and the votes that will test their loyalty to the former president who still commands voters’ attention.

-The timing and details of the Senate trial eventually rest on negotiations between Schumer and Senate Minority Leader Mitch McConnell, who are also in talks over a power-sharing agreement for the Senate, which is split 50-50 but in Democratic control because Vice President Kamala Harris serves as a tie-breaking vote.
+Negotiations between Schumer and Senate Minority Leader Mitch McConnell were complicated, as the two are also in talks over a power-sharing agreement for the Senate, which is split 50-50 but in Democratic control because Vice President Kamala Harris serves as a tie-breaking vote.

 Democrats say they can move quickly through the trial, potentially with no witnesses, because lawmakers experienced the insurrection first-hand.